About the Explorer

 • Sustained exposure to this language may influence how humans write and speak.

-One core goal of our research was to develop a fully automated procedure for identifying words that are systematically overused by large language models.
+One major goal of our research was to develop a fully automated procedure for identifying words that are systematically overused by large language models.
 Automation is crucial: it allows us to scale the analysis across many languages, domains, and model architectures without manual curation.
 The Explorer makes this procedure accessible and interactive.
 For a detailed explanation of the methodology, see the video below.

 Visualising the Method